nicolsc/paris-rents/README.md

 ##Configure

-###API token
+###API token & endpoint

-You need to get your own [RentsWatch](http://rentswatch.com) API token, and create your config file as follow :
+You need to get your own [RentsWatch](http://rentswatch.com) API token, and set the following env vars :
+* API_ENDPOINT
+* API_TOKEN

+For local tests, you can create a config file as follow :

 ```
 module.exports = {